matsuobasho/document-qna-chatbot/README.md

 `python main.py --directory '<document_path>' --file_type 'csv'`

 ### Improvements
-There are many ideas for improvements.
+Here are some ideas for improvements.
 We list them in order of priority:

 1. Performance improvement.
 Currently, a relatively involved question takes around 10 minutes. \